-Sandra Kailahi is a producer, writer, author and playwright of Tongan and New Zealand ancestry.
-Film credits include The Messiah, Meet Munch Jr, For My Father's Kingdom and the web series, Brutal Lives - Mo'ui Faingata'a.
-She sits on the Strong Public Media Business Case Governance Group and is the former Chair of the Pacific Advisory Group at Auckland Museum.
+Sandra is a film producer, writer, author and playwright of Tongan and New Zealand ancestry and spent 26 years working as a journalist in mainstream and Pacific media.
+Film credits include The Messiah and For My Father's Kingdom.
+She is currently the Strategic Communications Manager at Alliance Community Initiatives Trust, Chair of the Pacific Advisory Group at the Auckland Museum, a co-opted member of the Auckland Museum Trust Board and a trustee of the Pacific Islands Film & Television board (PIFT).